wpilibsuite/frc-docs/source/docs/software/wpilib-tools/pathweaver/integrating-robot-program.rst

 In the examples above, ``YourPath`` should be replaced with the name of your path.

-.. warning:: Loading a PathWeaver JSON from file in Java can take up to 7 seconds per file so it is highly recommended that the robot load these paths on startup.
+.. warning:: Loading a PathWeaver JSON from file in Java can take multiple seconds so it is highly recommended that the robot load these paths on startup.